kowshikganesh-star/Html-project/README.md

 # Html-project
-it is a complete HTML language. here Home.html is the main page in this project
+it is a complete HTML language. here home.html is the main page of this project and the remaining files are linked to the home.html file